cyberbotics/webots/docs/discord/technical-questions.md

 `@Luiz Felipe`, in that  case, restarting the controllers ([https://cyberbotics.com/doc/reference/supervisor#wb\_supervisor\_node\_restart\_controller](https://cyberbotics.com/doc/reference/supervisor#wb_supervisor_node_restart_controller)) wouldn't be enough?

-`@paulthemagno` In that case you should probably use this instead:
+`@Staff | paulthemagno` In that case you should probably use this instead:

 ```
 for x in range(0, 3):